250 Entrepreneurs, 400 Jobs: How Social Good Spearheads Economic Growth

 The campuses in Cambridge and Peterborough provide affordable workspaces and guidance for startup enterprises with bold ideas for a better future.
 The Future Business Centres then help entrepreneurs through the ins and outs of funding and scaling, from a pilot idea all the way to real world impact.

-The organisation is looking to expand on its success and open a new centre in East London, where unemployment rates still hover between five and fifteen percent above the national average.
+The organization is looking to expand on its success and open a new centre in East London, where unemployment rates still hover between five and fifteen percent above the national average.
 J.P.
 Morgan, which backs multiple other programmes in East London, is a solid supporter and has helped get the programme off the ground.

 The company funded research for the expansion of the Future Business Centres concept and introduced Allia to a vast network of investors and stakeholders that helped shape expansion concepts.
 “But even more than this, J.P.
 Morgan’s interest, expertise and passion for this work continues to help Allia move step by step towards realizing this plan,” said Claire Thwaites, head of marketing communications at Allia.